Peter Racine Fricker

 Peter Racine Fricker (5 September 1920 – 1 February 1990) was an English composer, among the first to establish his career entirely after the Second World War.
 He lived in the US for the last thirty years of his life.
 Fricker wrote over 160 works in all the main genres excepting opera.
 He was a descendant of the French playwright Racine.

 Early career

-Fricker was born in Ealing, London, England and studied composition with R. O. Morris, organ with Ernest Bullock and piano with Henry Wilson at the Royal College of Music.
+Fricker was born in Ealing, London (the family home was at 42 Colebrooke Avenue, West Ealing) and studied composition with R. O. Morris, organ with Ernest Bullock and piano with Henry Wilson at the Royal College of Music.
 After serving in the Royal Air Force during World War II, Fricker undertook a period of study with Mátyás Seiber at Morley College.
 During the war he served in the Royal Air Force as a radio operator and in 1943 he married (Audrey) Helen Clench, a Czech pianist who had been with him at the RCM.
 After the war Fricker became a professor of composition at the RCM, and in 1952 he became director of music at Morley College, where he succeeded Michael Tippett.